MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-for-us-govt.md

 ## Next steps
-There are all sorts of things you can do with PowerApps.
-For more information and learning, including an article that shows you how to sign up for the service, check out the following resources:
+To learn more about what you can do with PowerApps, including an article that shows you how to sign up for the service, see the following resources:

 * [Guided Learning for PowerApps](/learn/browse/?products=bizapps-power-apps)
 * [Get started with the PowerApps](/powerapps/#pivot=home&panel=getstarted)